Immigration Law FAQ

 The benefits and privileges of becoming a U.S. Citizen include being able to vote in local, state and national elections; having the ability to obtain a passport; sponsoring relatives to become permanent residents; not being subject to deportation from the U.S.; and being able to travel overseas for as long as you desire.

 Naturalization is the process for a foreign national to become a U.S. citizen.
-To be allowed to naturalize, a person must almost always have already been a lawful permanent resident (LPR) for a particular length of time.
+To be allowed to naturalize, a person must usually have already been a lawful permanent resident (LPR) for a particular length of time.
 Becoming a citizen, however, is not a requirement of LPR status.
-Some people stay in the U.S. for years as permanent residents but not citizens.
-With some exception, to be allowed to naturalize, the individual must be of “good moral character”; take an oath of allegiance to the U.S.; pass English literacy, history and government tests; and interview successfully with a government official to establish the right to citizenship.
+Some people stay in the U.S. for years as permanent residents and do not become citizens.
+With some exceptions, to be allowed to naturalize, the individual must be of “good moral character”; take an oath of allegiance to the U.S.; pass English literacy, history and government tests; and interview successfully with a government official to establish the right to citizenship.

 No. The foreign national must still meet certain eligibility requirements.
 Also, it may take from four months to two years to complete the green card process.